DP-LDMs: Differentially Private Latent Diffusion Models: Differentially private latent diffusion models (DP-LDMs)

+\paragraph{Private Step: Fine-tuning attention modules \& conditioning embedder for private data.} Given a pre-trained diffusion model, we fine-tune the attention modules and a conditioning embedder using our private data.
 For the models with the conditioned generation, the attention modules refer to the spatial transformer blocks shown in \figref{block}(a) which contains cross-attentions and multiple heads.
 For the models with an unconditional generation, the attention modules refer to the attention blocks shown in \figref{block}(b).
 Consequently, the parameters of the attention modules, denoted by $\vtheta^{Attn}$, differ, depending on the conditioned or unconditioned cases.
 The conditioning embedder only exists in the conditioned case.
 Depending on the different modalities the model is trained on, the conditioning embedder takes a different form.
 For instance, if the model generates images conditioning on the class labels, the conditioning embedder is simply a class embedder, which embeds class labels to a latent dimension.
 If the model conditions on language prompts, the embedder can be a transformer.

-The core part of the spatial transformer block and the attention block is the attention layer, which has the following parameterization (For simplicity, we explain it under the conditioned case):
+The core part of the spatial transformer block and the attention block is the attention layer, which has the following parameterization.
+Here, we explain it under the conditioned case: